A graphical multi-fidelity Gaussian process model, with application to emulation of heavy-ion collisions: Numerical Experiments

-Figure \ref{fig:Example5dDesigns} shows the average RMSE of the compared design approaches for the 1-d and 5-d problems.
-We see that, given a fixed budget $C$, the proposed designs for both moderate and high correlations yield noticeably better predictive performance to both the high-fidelity design (where the full budget is allocated to high-fidelity runs) and the fixed ratio designs.
+Fig. \ref{fig:Example5dDesigns} shows the average RMSE of the compared design approaches for the 1-d and 5-d problems.
+We see that, given a fixed budget $C$, the proposed designs for both moderate and high dependencies yield noticeably better predictive performance to both the high-fidelity design (where the full budget is allocated to high-fidelity runs) and the fixed ratio designs.
 This suggests that the proposed design approach, which jointly determines sample sizes and allocates sample points over each node in the DAG, is quite effective in reducing predictive error given a fixed budget, which is as desired.
-Furthermore, from these (and other) experiments, the performance of our designs appear quite robust to the choice of correlation parameter $\rho$, given it is sufficiently large (but not equal to 1).
-In applications where one expects a reasonable degree of correlation between simulation functions a priori, we would expect the proposed design with $\rho \in [0.5,0.9]$ to yield better performance over a design with arbitrarily fixed ratio, and certainly over a design with only high-fidelity samples.
+Furthermore, from these (and other) experiments, the performance of our designs appear quite robust to the choice of dependency parameter $\rho$, given it is sufficiently large (but not equal to 1).
+In applications where one expects a reasonable degree of dependency between simulations a priori, we would expect the proposed design with $\rho \in [0.5,0.9]$ to yield better performance over a design with arbitrarily fixed ratio, and certainly over a design with only high-fidelity samples.